 Get the full list of books referenced in Rory Gilmore’s graduation speech.
 The list includes books, authors, and more details about what she mentioned and why.
-The valedictorian of Chilton High School will inspire you.
+I host The Rory Gilmore Book Club, in which we have a monthly Gilmore Girls reading challenge to read books from the full Gilmore Girls book list on a variety of themes, so I’m very familiar with these books.
+The valedictorian of Chilton High School will inspire you to read them, too.
 Let’s read like Rory!

 In Gilmore Girls, Rory Gilmore gave the valedictorian speech at her graduation from Chilton High School.
-She talked about the influences of books and her mother on her life.
+She discussed the impact of books and her mother on her life.

 Rory’s graduation speech appears in the Gilmore Girls Season 3 finale, Episode 22: “Those Are Strings, Pinocchio.”